nasa/cumulus-docs/docs/deployment.md

 **Deploy `iam` stack**[^1]

     $ kes cf deploy --kes-folder iam --deployment <iam-deployment-name> --region <region>

+Note: If this deployment fails with 'API: iam:GetInstanceProfile User: <user ARN> is not authorized to perform: iam:GetInstanceProfile on resource: instance profile <stack-name>-ecs '  then you will need to have your AWS account administrator add createinsteanceprofile, deleteinstanceprofile and getinstanceprofile to the user account associated with the access keys set up earlier in this document.

 If the `iam` deployment command  succeeds, you should see 4 new roles in the [IAM Console](https://console.aws.amazon.com/iam/home):